For Nihon / 日本

 The rest of our evening was spent people watching in Shinjuku and Omoide Yokocho, which is a picturesque cluster of alleyways where you’ll find some great food and drinks for people watching.
 I thought New York City was cool with its cute lil Times Square.
 Shinjuku is an order of magnitude crazier than that.
 Tokyo is truly a beast of a city, and we barely scratched the surface.
 Of course, last day blues kicked in as we embraced our last night in Japan before heading back home.
 We chowed down on some yakitori at a local izakaya, and splurged on A5 kobe wagyu beef at a local horumon restaurant.

 To conclude: Japan is the epitome of society that is operating at its zenith.
 Cleanliness and unwavering politeness everywhere, and a government that places great trust upon its citizens.
-Bathrooms so clean it was almost as if they were shrines for humans themselves (they are, but I digress).
+I worry that I’m glamorizing it as many westerners do, but there is something to be said about the quality of life here (from a visitor’s perspective, at least).
+Many Japanese people may not see Japan in the same way as we do (loneliness, isolation, overworking culture / karoshi) Bathrooms so clean it was almost as if they were shrines for humans themselves (they are, but I digress).
 The incredible high technology toilets in the most cramped izakayas blew my mind.
 There are many things I wish other countries would take as learnings from Japan.
 The highly fusion-based cuisine that emphasized natural flavors of the foods, but also doused them in a million sauces at the same time.
 The aesthetics of each city, and the importance of ancient shrines that stand as towering sentinels surrounded by concrete jungles.
 Beyond the urban spawl, the quiet hills of the countryside, and the peaceful nature of it all.
 The iconic landscapes and temples – endless photographic exploration.
 We only scratched the surface, and I imagine we will surely return again to explore other parts like Hiroshima and Okinawa.

 Advice For Future Japan Visitors!